CooperUnion/selfdrive/docs/safety.md

 - Call 911, **NO EXCEPTIONS**

-## When Using Equipment:
+## Using Equipment

-### MUST:

-- Wear goggles
-- Wear electrical gloves (if handling +48V line)
-- Place chock blocks on wheels if tires are not on dollies

-This includes but not limited to: mechanical maintenance, using hand tools, using power tools, cutting/stripping wire, soldering
+You **must** wear goggles (and electric gloves if handling high voltage).
+This includes, but is not limited to: mechanical maintenance, using hand/power tools, cutting/stripping wire, soldering, etc...

 ### When jacking car: